-Gum arabic is approved by the Office International de la Vigne et du Vin (OIV) for use in wine.
-It is permitted for use in wine made in the European Community (EC), in South Africa and in the USA.
-Australia's Agreement with the EC on trade in wine also permits the use of gum arabic in wines made in the EC for sale in Australia.
+Gum arabic is approved by the Office International de la Vigne et du Vin (OIV) for use in wine as a food additive.
+It is permitted for use in wine made in the EC, in South Africa and in the USA.
+The Agreement between Australia and the European Community on Trade in Wine, and Protocol also permits the use of gum arabic in wines made in the EC for sale in Australia.